BUEC500C1/health-monitor-health-monitor-jie-shenyue/README.md

 The standard of normal data is already described in the code.

 # Prediction
-In the prediction function, we use the mean of our data as the predict data.
+In the prediction function, we use the mean function to get the average of our data as the predict data.
 Use the panda module to create a dataframe and all the data in our database will put into this dataframe.